hermangroup/docs/introduction/how-to-buy.rst

   https://golix.com

-  Based in Zimbabwe, Golix is a digital currency exchange that helps people in Sub-Saharan Africa buy and sell DASH and other cryptocurrencies.
+  Based in Zimbabwe, Golix is a digital currency exchange that helps people in Sub-Saharan Africa buy and sell HISTORIA and other cryptocurrencies.

 Bisq